 This committee will meet to conduct committee work.
 Mileage reimbursement will be paid to participants requesting reimbursement and lunch will be provided.
-A tentative agenda will include:
+A tentative agenda includes:

-- Orientation to the District - Departmental presentation to the Budget Development Committee - Review of the District's budget and budget development process - Explanation of current financial commitments - Discussion of conceptual possibilities to improve the budget situation - Sub-committee work in two areas: instruction and instructional support services - Sub-committee recommendations to the Superintendent for review - Review of unprioritized budget initiatives
+- Orientation to the District - Departmental presentation to the Budget Work Group - Review of the District's budget and budget development process - Explanation of current financial commitments - Discussion of conceptual possibilities to improve the budget situation - Sub-committee work in two areas: instruction and support services - Sub-committee recommendations to the Superintendent for review - Review of unprioritized budget initiatives